1566 - in sublime Poortvliet images.

-Many poor people freeze to death on the countryside, or are found under the ice after winter.
+Many poor people freeze to death in the countryside, or are found under the ice after winter.

 As there are hardly any pockets in clothes everybody wears belts to attach all sorts of things.

 The streets are generally a mess, everybody throwing out whatever they want to get rid of.
 The content of the piss-pot, kitchen waste, broken dinnerware.
-Shit of horses, chicken and pigs.
+There's shit of horses, chicken and pigs.

 After a couple of rainy days, decent walking is hardly possible through the stinking slops.